 European Solidarity Corps Volunteering Programme

 You can apply through VSI or through the ESC database, either way, follow the instructions in the project description.
-Usually this is similar to applying for a job and you will need to create a profile, upload your CV (check out the Europass CV template which is a standard form of a CV in many EU countries), write a motivation statement and some host organisations may also ask you to complete an application form.
+Usually this is similar to applying for a job and you will need to create a profile, upload your CV (check out the Europass CV template which is a standard form of a CV in many EU countries), write a motivation statement, and in some cases, some host organisations may also ask you to complete an application form.
 Some organisations will ask you to forward a section to your sending organisation to complete.
-If the hosting organisation feels that you would be suitable for the position they will usually contact you to arrange an interview via Skype/Zoom.
-When this happens, pleaselet us know if you are invited for an interview and contact us if you need support with preparing for it.
+If the hosting organisation feels that you would be suitable for the position they will usually contact you to arrange an interview via Zoom.
+When this happens, please let us know if you are invited for an interview and contact us if you need support with preparing for it.

 The hosting organisation will you know if you are selected and we will be in touch with you to begin the preparation.
 VSI and the ESC hosting organisation will then start the formal process.

 It can take a few months between finding a project, being accepted and starting so start your project search as early as possible.